‘The best science is international’: UK, EU restore research partnership

 Brexit brain drain

-For years, the U.K. was the No. 2 destination for scientists pursuing research, according to OECD figures.
-But “that’s really been damaged by Brexit and the perception of us being cut off from the world,” says Bob Ward, policy director at the London School of Economics’s Grantham Research Institute on Climate Change and the Environment.
+For years, the U.K. was the No. 2 destination for scientists pursuing research, according to Organization for Economic Cooperation and Development figures.
+But “that’s really been damaged by Brexit and the perception of us being cut off from the world,” says Bob Ward, policy director at the London School of Economics’ Grantham Research Institute on Climate Change and the Environment.
 “Not just in terms of funding and barriers to visas, but the idea that somehow the U.K. is hostile to working with others.”

 With Brexit, the U.K. dropped behind both China and the United States.
 “That’s really anathema to the research spirit.
 Politicians need to realize that’s not helping the U.K,” says Dr. Ward.

 The stats are clear: The U.K. needs Horizon Europe, which has been part of the U.K. scientific framework for decades.
 Collaboration yields results.
 More than a third of top U.K. research papers are co-authored with European partners.
-Conversely, EU programs are cited three times more often compared to member states alone.
+Conversely, EU programs are cited three times more often compared with member states alone.

-“It’s a club, a gang you need to be in if you’re the U.K. We’re not America, we’re not China,” says Dr. Smith, of the Royal Society, about Horizon Europe.
-“The prestige of being associated with things like the European Research Council Fellowships, being assessed by a huge pool of experts, 30,000 researchers in 30 countries … as opposed to the alternative which is going it alone … is pretty unthinkable.”
+“It’s a club, a gang you need to be in if you’re the U.K. We’re not America; we’re not China,” says Dr. Smith, of the Royal Society, about Horizon Europe.
+“The prestige of being associated with things like the European Research Council Fellowships, being assessed by a huge pool of experts, 30,000 researchers in 30 countries ... as opposed to the alternative which is going it alone ... is pretty unthinkable.”

 After Brexit, the U.K. government underwrote projects “unless and until” it was able to again associate with Horizon Europe, Dr. Smith says.
 Still, that didn’t prevent an exodus of scientists to the EU and to the U.S. Look at those who received Europe Research Council grants, which require EU residency, he says.

-“These are the brightest and the best [scientists], these are hugely prestigious awards, and about one in six [pulled up stakes] from the U.K. and moved to the EU,” says Dr. Smith.
+“These are the brightest and the best [scientists], these are hugely prestigious awards, and about 1 in 6 [pulled up stakes] from the U.K. and moved to the EU,” says Dr. Smith.
 “That was very damaging in terms of the loss of clout of people, but also just the general mood music in and around collaboration.
 Then a lot of researchers in the U.K. found it quite difficult to recruit European Union postdoc researchers.”

 The EU also needs U.K. brainpower and institutions.
 Bringing them back into the EU fold is a “real milestone, a clear win-win for both sides and for global scientific progress,” said EU Commissioner for Innovation, Research, Culture, Education and Youth Iliana Ivanova in a statement.
 “Together, we can push further and faster.”